Regulatory content

 Sources in C2P

-The aim of the Drinking Water Directive (DWD) is the protection of human health from the adverse effects of any contamination of water intended for human consumption.
+The goals of the DWD are to protect human health from the adverse effects of contamination by ensuring drinking water is wholesome and clean, and to improve access to water intended for human consumption.

 Under the Directive Member States are obliged to :